javalent/initiative-tracker/README.md

   - 2: Goblin                           # 2 goblins with HP: 7, AC: 15, MOD: 2 will be added.
 ```
 ````

+Creatures from the SRD Bestiary will auto-calculate their XP based on their challenge rating.
+Otherwise, you can supply a creature either a CR or an XP when creating it in settings.

 ### Multiple Encounters